 Make use of the available space in your Texture, but be aware of different Materials requiring different parts of the same Texture.
 You can end up using or loading that Texture multiple times.

-For alpha and elements that may require different Shaders, separate the Textures.
+For alpha and elements that may require different ShadersA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+More info See in Glossary, separate the Textures.
 For example, the single Texture, below left, has been replaced by three smaller Textures, below right.

 Make use of tiling Textures which seamlessly repeat.
 This allows you to use better resolution repeating over space.